RaspAP/theme-test/docs/quick-start.md

 Linux distributions

-You are also encouraged to try RaspAP's community-led Docker container.
+You are also encouraged to try RaspAP's community-led <a href="https://github.com/RaspAP/raspap-docker">Docker container</a>.

 ## Documentation and more
-Our frequently asked questions (FAQ) are continuously updated and are a great place to start.
+Our <a href="https://docs.raspap.com/faq/">frequently asked questions (FAQ)</a> are continuously updated and are a great place to start.
 Need help not covered in the FAQ, have an idea or want to share your project with the RaspAP community?
-Head over to our GitHub Discussions.
+Head over to our GitHub <a href="https://github.com/RaspAP/raspap-webgui/discussions">Discussions</a>.
 For everything else, dive into our official documentation.

-<button class="button"><a href="https://docs.raspap.com">Read Our Docs</a></button>
+More detailed information can be found in our <a href="https://docs.raspap.com">documentation</a>.